Why Women Devs Are Hard To Recruit and Even Harder To Keep

 Linus could've fooled me...

+Sounds like a circular definition.
+Of course if you perceive something as negative, you'll treat it as negative.
+Or vice versa, if you didn't stop contributing to a project, you presumably didn't perceive anything about the project as sufficiently negative for you to stop contributing.
+Plus that's already the selected group of people who perceived something as negative.
+It doesn't even cover the negativity thresholds or their actual presence in projects.

 Why make this into yet another gender thing?
-(Score:3)
+(Score:5, Insightful)

 The problems people experience with open source projects are very broadly felt.
 Just as one example, 70% of people reported a problem with rudeness and name-calling.
 That dwarfs the issues with stereotyping, which was reported by only 10%.
 What's up with that?
 We should let the data guide us to what needs to be focused upon.
 Sure, issues with women in OSS need to be fixed, but I bet if we get better with the 70% issues it'll go a long way towards fixing the 10%, too.